White House, experts clash over use of drug for coronavirus

 At Saturday’s meeting of the task force, Navarro told CNN, “there was unanimous agreement that FEMA would immediately begin surging hydroxy into the hot zones to be dispensed only between a doctor and a patient decision not the federal government.”
 He said there were 29 million tablets of hydroxychloroquine sitting in a warehouse.

-Navarro said that patients in the New York hospital system that come in presenting symptoms of COVID-19, the respiratory illness caused by the virus, are given a cycle of hydroxychloroquine.
-A state health department official said doses of hydroxychloroquine were shipped to 56 hospitals across New York, distributing enough “to treat 4,000 patients to date,” the New York Post reported.
+Navarro said that patients in the New York hospital system that come in presenting symptoms of COVID-19 are given a cycle of hydroxychloroquine, which may help reduce inflammation caused by the immune system’s response to the virus.

+A city health official said on Monday that many patients at New York’s 11 public hospitals have been given hydroxycloroquine as part of treatment regimen, but it was too soon to tell if it was effective.

+“We’re still looking at the data, but right now we’re willing to try just about anything to save patients,” said Dr. Eric Wei, vice President and chief quality officer for NYC Health + Hospitals.

-Navarro argued there were now “numerous scientific studies that indicate potential efficacy,” including one published in the last few days involving Wuhan, China, where the virus first surfaced, that he said was one of the first randomized studies in a control group.
+Navarro argued there were now “numerous scientific studies that indicate potential efficacy,” including one published in the last few days involving Wuhan, China, where the virus first surfaced, that he said was one of the first randomized studies.

-“All my role has been in this is to suggest that we have this in the stockpiles and that you should have that discussion about whether we should surge this in the task force,” he said.
-(Reporting by Doina Chiacu Editing by Paul Simao)
+Reporting by Doina Chiacu; Additional reporting by Peter Szekely in New York; Editing by Paul Simao and Bill Berkrot